kcartlidge/drawing/README.md

 * Clear surfaces
 * Supports transparency
 * Plot points
-* Draw horizontal and vertical lines
+* Horizontal and vertical lines
-* Draw non-aliased lines with fast integer routines
+* Non-aliased lines with fast integer routines
-* Draw anti-aliased lines (Xiaolin Wu's algorithm)
+* Anti-aliased lines (Xiaolin Wu's algorithm)
+* Rectangle outlines
-* Fill rectangles
+* Filled rectangles
-* Draw rectangle outlines
+* Circle outlines
+* Filled circles
 * Write as a PNG stream
 * Some predefined colors
+* Major routines show timings

 The anti-aliased line drawing needs a little more work to look better on all mixes of light and dark colors and backgrounds.
 This is in progress, but in the meantime